If you need firewood, food or clothing, email firstname.lastname@example.org

 Women's Prayer and Fellowship meets Wed. mornings

 9:30 am to noon.
 Welcome and join us for deeper fellowship.
-We will take up a new Bible Study together in The Book Revelation, Precept Upon Precept study book.
-We start part 2 on Nov 18.
-Bring friends; Join us!
+The first hour is devoted to fellowship and prayer.
+The second hour is devoted to our Bible Study in The Book of Revelation, using Precept Ministries study book.
+We start part 2 on Jan.
+20, 2021.

 *all leaders have been background checked.